ViktorVujke/ETH-BTC_Bridge_AVS/README.md

 bitcoin-cli.exe -rpcwallet=YOUR_WALLET_NAME -generate 10
 ```

-Run the `bitcoinScripts/sendMoney.js`.
+Run the `bitcoinScripts/payment/sendMoney.js` (first run npm i in bitcoinScripts folder).
 It will fund the hardcoded multisig with 1 BTC, which will give your SPV node (after you set it up) a transaction that you can test.

 #### SPV Node setup